 Carp fishing is excellent at Colonel Samuel Smith Park.
 When anglers come here be prepared for carp angling just in case nothing else is biting.
 Carp are abundant through the area and are often seen coming up to the water or getting scared off as a bird approaches.
 Carp can be caught anywhere throughout the park using sweet corn on hooks.
 Allow for the bait to sit on the bottom and be patient for the fish to bite.
 Carp at Colonel Samuel Smith Park approach fifteen pounds so landing them with a net may be required.

 Both Largemouth and Smallmouth bass can be found along the shorelines of Sam Smith Park.
-On the south east side is the best spot for bass as the weedy shallow area provides an excellent habitat for them with small fish, bugs and frogs also to be found in that area.
-Look for slight tree cover when searching for a place to cast.
+On the southeast side is the best spot for bass as the weedy shallow area provides an excellent habitat for them with small fish, bugs and frogs also to be found in that area.
+Look for tree coverage when searching for a place to cast.
 Casting with spinners, minnow baits and worms provide excellent action from season open to end at Colonel Samuel Smith Park.

 Proudly designed by Red Flannel Marketing